aces/Loris/docs/API/LorisRESTAPI.md

 so that standard Loris modules can simply use the API.

-If a user is not logged in to Loris (for instance, in a third party app or a CORS application), they will be authenticated using [JSON Web Tokens](https://jwt.io).
+If a user is not logged in to Loris (for instance, in a third party app or a CORS application), they can be be authenticated using [JSON Web Tokens](https://jwt.io).

 The client should POST a request to /login with a payload of the form